Skip to content

 Tips for the Best Grinch Cookies

-You can’t go wrong with these grinch Christmas cookies!
-Here are some extra tips to know just what to do in order to make the perfect cookie recipe.
-Make your Grinch night even better with this helpful ways to
+You can’t go wrong with these grinch Christmas cookies but here are some extra tips to know just what to do in order to make the perfect cookie recipe.

 • Turn it green!
-Start small with the food coloring, then add more as needed to reach the perfect shade of green.
-Once you add it, you’re stuck with that color!
+For Grinch Christmas cookies start small with food coloring, then add more to reach the perfect shade of green.
+Once you add it, you can’t take it back.

 • Cool on a wire rack.
 Let the cookies cool completely before adding the red heart sprinkles on top with the gel food coloring.